oat-sa/taohub-user-guide/User Guide 3.4/Groups/importing-groups.md

 **4.** Click the blue *Browse* button to find the file intended for import (alternatively, the file may be dragged and dropped into the box below the button).

 **5.** Once the file is selected, click on the blue *Import* button if importing an RDF.
-If you are importing a CSV file you will click on the blue *Next* button.
+If you are importing a CSV file, click on the blue *Next* button.

 ![Selecting CSV](../resources/backend/groups/import1.png)

-You will then need to map the properties to the CSV columns and then click on the blue Import button.
+You will then need to map the properties to the CSV columns and then click on the blue *Import* button.

 ![Mapping Columns](../resources/backend/groups/import2.png)

 This will import the [Test-taker](../appendix/glossary.md#test-taker) group into the Group library, after which its members can receive [Tests](../appendix/glossary.md#test).

-## Structure of CSV File
+## Structure of a CSV File

-By default, the CSV file should follow to next rules:
+By default, the CSV file should follow this structure:

 Value separator: Semicolon
 Row separator: Newline